-A-13 SIGNATURE
+A-12 SIGNATURE

-A-14 Annexed to this communication is a list of documents in the approval file deposited at the Certification Authority having delivered the approval and which can be obtained upon request.
+A-13 Annexed to this communication is a list of documents in the approval file deposited at the certification authority having delivered the approval and which can be obtained upon request.

 Distinguishing number for which has granted/extended/refused/withdrawn approval (see approval provisions in the standard).